Options for managing chronic pain

 Nerve pain (neuralgia)

 Nerve pain can feel like a shooting, stabbing or burning sensation.
-There are many ways to treat it, such as traditional pain relief medicines, exercise and alternative therapies.
+You can be treated with pain relief medicines, exercise and alternative therapies.
 Learn how to identify symptoms and manage nerve pain.

 Read more